Patient Appointment Scheduling: Tips and Types

 Also referred to as long-short scheduling, integrated scheduling is when you open up slots for either long examinations or quick follow-ups.
 In this case, you would normally book one type of appointment in the first half of the day, and another type in the second half.

-With wave scheduling, a clinic books three to four patients every half hour.
+With a wave scheduling system, a clinic books three to four patients every half hour.
 The doctor then meets with the patients on a first-come, first-served basis.
-And since the visits take place in waves, there’s always a patient waiting for the doctor.
-This patient appointment scheduling method is ideal for practitioners who have a lot of patients to handle in a day.
+And since the patient visits take place in waves, there’s always a patient waiting for the doctor.
+Wave appointment scheduling is ideal for practitioners who have a lot of patients to handle in a day.

 You may occasionally see urgent cases before those coming in for routine checkups.
 Since this can result in some visitors getting frustrated about losing their slot to another patient, you’ll want to communicate any delays via SMS.